elliotgsilva/BiasedLanguageDetection/README.md

 5) `evaluation` folder -- contains scripts and notebooks for evaluating our model.
 Many models will import the `evaluation.py` script, which enables calculations of metrics such as accuracy, precision, recall, and F1-score over the validation set of labelled reviews

 6) `umap` folder -- visualization code and saved images
-- Contains subfolders for each model.
+- One subfolder per model.
 Within each subfolder are pickle files containing trained embeddings, the labels and UMAP visualizations of the embeddings.
 Note that we only use best-performing hyperparameter configuration for each model type.
 - `plot_embedding.ipynb` -- code to generate plots.
 Please note that this notebook will save plots for each model once so every time you have to comment/uncomment model_name and model_folder.